Things To Do When Feeling Sad

 What to Do When Feeling Sad All of The Time

 If feelings of hopelessness, despair and fatigue aren't the result of a bad day, but rather a more or less constant feature of your life, you may be suffering from depression.
 In this case, though the above activities will certainly help you feel better, you should consider seeking professional help too.
-While talking to friends and family helps, a professional will be able to come up with a treatment plan that suit you as a person and your specific symptoms.
+While talking to friends and family helps, a professional will be able to develop a treatment plan that suits your specific needs as an individual and your symptoms.
 Clinical depression is certainly a real thing and just like any disease, it can be managed with the help of a professional.
-Contacting a licensed counselor is often the first step to resolving the problem.
+Contacting a licensed counselor is often the first step to resolving such a problem.